Alistair-Turcan/TusoAI/README.md

 ## How to use TusoAI

 ### Installation

+Download and unzip this directory. run_tusoai.ipynb is the main starting point of running TusoAI, see details in further sections below.

 TusoAI requires only 4 base packages, listed in requirements.txt, which can be installed with the following.